strawhatcoder/counter/README.md

 # Counter

 Help keep track of count.
+(Will not go below 0)

 Operations:
 - Add One